Working Memory: A teacher's guide

 If we want to keep information for longer than 30 seconds, we must move it into our long-term memory.
 This is where information is filed, ready for us to retrieve when we need it.
 New information is linked with previous learning from related topics to help us retrieve it more effectively in the future.
 There seems to be no limit to the capacity or duration of our long-term memory.
 However, having a limitless amount of information means that it can be difficult or sometimes impossible to retrieve a precise piece of information when it is needed.

-When learning, it's important to activate long-term memory in order to retain information for a longer period of time.
+When learning, activate long-term memory in order to retain information for a longer period of time.
 This can be done by connecting new information to existing knowledge or experiences, or by repeating the information multiple times in order to strengthen the neural connections in the brain.
 By actively engaging with the material and making associations with what you already know, you can help transfer the information from short-term memory to activated long-term memory, improving your ability to recall it later on.

 Psychology of Learning